delta-one/dell-xps-15-9570-debian-linux/README.md

 * Disable *Secure Boot* to allow Linux to boot.
 * Change the SATA Mode to `AHCI` to allow Linux to detect the NVMe SSD.
 * Change Fastboot to `Thorough` in *POST Behaviour*.

+Debian has support for Secure Boot and you can install Debian with Secure Boot enabled.
+However Secure Boot has certain limitations and might require to be disabled.
+For details, see the [Debian Wiki](https://wiki.debian.org/SecureBoot).

 ### Installation
 If you need Wifi during installtion, you need to grab an image with non-free firmware, since the official Debian-image doesn't contain the driver for the Killer 1535-chip (or maybe another chip if you have switched).
 During the installation the installer may complain about missing files for the Wifi-firmware, but this warning can be ignored.